Does someone in your household need regular overnight care?

 - Do you have a carer who regularly stays overnight in your home?

 - Do you rent your home?

 - Is the overnight care provided by a carer who doesn’t live in your home?

-- Do you have a room that the carer uses to sleep in overnight?
+- Do you have an extra room that the carer uses to sleep in overnight?

 A bedroom that is used by a carer (or team of carers) who doesn’t actually live in your home can be taken into account when working out how much Housing Benefit or Local Housing Allowance to pay.

-This might mean that you get an increase in your benefit, or that you won't be affected by the under-occupancy rules (sometimes called the 'bedroom tax').
+This might mean that you get an increase in your benefit, or that you won't be affected by under-occupancy rules (sometimes called the 'bedroom tax').